openSUSE-Rust/obs-service-cargo/README.md

 popd
 ```

-The register method looks like this.
+The registry method looks like this.

 ```
 %build